 Making a Comeback

-After the London Olympics, Phelps decided enough was enough.
+After the London Games, Phelps decided enough was enough.
 He retired from swimming, and dropped off the swimming scene….but not for long.

 Without the regimented structure of training and guidance of his coach, Phelps spiraled into a deep depression and contemplated suicide.